- Same Day Tooth Extraction

 With that in mind, simple tooth extractions are among the most common surgical procedures performed in our office.

-To learn more about tooth extraction, with or without sedation, don’t hesitate to contact us today to schedule free consultation.
+To learn more about tooth extraction, with or without sedation, don’t hesitate to contact us today to schedule a free consultation.

 Although having a tooth extracted may seem like a scary procedure, your dentist will do everything in their power to ensure that you’re safe and comfortable throughout the entire procedure.